openstack/tempest/doc/source/configuration.rst

 Tempest allows for configuring pre-provisioned test credentials as well.
 This can be done using the accounts.yaml file (see `Pre-Provisioned Credentials`_).
-This file is used to specify an arbitrary number of users available to run tests with.
+This file specifies an arbitrary number of users that can be used to run tests.
 You can specify the location of the file in the ``auth`` section in the tempest.conf file.
 To see the specific format used in the file please refer to the ``accounts.yaml.sample`` file included in Tempest.